andrew-edwards/empirical-dyn-mod/README.md

 ## Instructions for new users

 The **simplest option** below is quick to do a one-time download of the files and papers that I've put together.
-But the **better option** will be much better for collaborating in the workshop.
+The **better option** will be much better for collaborating in the workshop, but we don't want to get hung up with teaching people GitHub.

+We're using this to share papers and code with each other (sharing papers isn't really the purpose of GitHub, but it's an easy way for us to share them - sharing code is the real purpose).

 **Simplest option** (but does not facilitate collaboration or updating of files).
 To do a one-time download of all the current files from the GitHub site, click the 'Clone or Download' button (near the top on the right) and select 'Download ZIP'.
 Make a note of the 'Latest commit' number in case you have any questions for me.

 **Better option** (preferred) to properly use GitHub, keep up with updates to the files by others, and allow you to contribute (adding papers and code).

+[If you already use GitHub then just **fork** and **clone** this repository, and then to merge work we will use **git fetch** and **git merge** as outlined below - we won't do pull requests since they get confusing].

-You need to do the following:
+If you are new to GitHub you need to do the following:

 ### One time things to get started using git and GitHub

 Some of this is from <a href="https://github.com/andrew-edwards/git-workshop">my adapted version</a> of Chris Grandin's git workshop tutorial.
 Please keep a note of anything that didn't work or could be made clearer - once you get comfortable with using GitHub you'll be able to simply edit these notes and I can accept your changes so that others don't run into the same issues.

+Basically, **git** works on your computer and saves all versions of documents as you continually work on them ('version control'). **GitHUB** is a copy of everything on a website that allows users to share code with each other.

 **These are one-time steps and will not need to be done again**

-1. You will need to <a href="https://github.com/" target="_blank">sign up for GitHub</a>, which you've presumably already done as you're viewing this *private* 'repository'.
+1. You will need to <a href="https://github.com/" target="_blank">sign up for GitHub</a>, which you've presumably already done as you're viewing this *private* 'repository' (only invited people can see it).

 2. GitHub *requires* Microsoft .NET 4.5.1 as of February 2014.
 If you have a .NET version less than 4.5 ([Check version](https://github.com/downloads/shanselman/SmallestDotNet/CheckForDotNet45.exe "Which .NET version is on my machine?")), then upgrade it: <a href="http://go.microsoft.com/fwlink/p/?LinkId=310158" target="_blank">Microsoft .NET 4.5.1</a>.